 Lastly, you should enable two-factor authentication for your Linode account, so that it's even harder for someone to obtain access to your server.
-With the Linode dashboard open, click your profile icon at the top-right, select 'My Profile,' and click the 'Password & Authentication' tab.
+With the Linode dashboard open, click your profile icon at the top-right, select 'Login & Authentication,' and flip on the toggle under 'Two-Factor Authentication (TFA).'

-You can enable 2FA with your app of choice, including Google Authenticator and Authy.
-A code from the app will be required when you log into Linode.
+You can then scan the 2FA code with your app of choice, including Google Authenticator and Authy.
+A code from the app will be required every time you log into Linode.